Betteshanger Park: Activities

 In 2022, the park became the only location in the UK, to hire an off-road electric vehicle called the 'e-Spider' with unique pendulum suspension by the French designed and manufactured Swincar.
 It is an all-terrain one-sitter leisure electric vehicle that does an hour long tour of the park.

+At July, 29th 2023 the first british Ultraskate will take place at the Betteshanger Park.
+An Ultraskate is an event where riders try to achieve as many miles within 24h.
+This event is limited to longboard and skateboard riders.

 Waiting Miner Campaign

 The "Waiting Miner" statue was commissioned by the Central Electricity Generating Board and was moved from its original site (outside Richborough power station) when the coal-fired plant was decommissioned.
 Each of Kent’s mining communities (Betteshanger, Chislet, Snowdown and Tilmanstone), had their own recommendations for a new site for the statue, but these were ignored and eventually it was resited outside the National Coal Board’s office in Dover.
 The Coal Board Offices eventually closed down in 1987, leaving the statue isolated on the seafront in Dover.

 In 2001, Dover District Council launched the Coalfields Heritage Initiative Kent (CHIK) project, in order to record and preserve the mining heritage of Kent.
 It included the creation of the Miner's Way Trail (a 30 mile cycle-route linking all the coal mining villages in East Kent).

 In September 2006, the "Move The Miner" campaign was launched.
 The campaign committee considered Aylesham Village Square (another former mining community) or on the A258 highway at the entrance to Betteshanger Park.
 The Country Park on the coal field spoil heap was chosen as the new site.
 The next stage was to obtain planning permission and persuade everyone to agree to the new site.

 The statue was moved in July 2010.
 The campaign group then were granted £5000 in funds from the Coalfields Regeneration Trust for seating, information boards and the plinth around the statue.
 The park then held the Kent Miners Festival, which took place over the Sunday and Monday of the bank holiday weekend, 29–30 August 2010.
 The event was so popular that it has become an annual event with the venue changing from year to year.
 In 2015 the festival returned to Betteshanger.